yulonglim/tp/docs/DeveloperGuide.md

        Expected: Error details are shown in the status message that the class already exists in the TeachBook.
     4. Test case: `editClass`<br>
        Expected: Error details are shown in the status message that the CLASS_NAME parameter is missing.

+### Selecting a class

+1. Selecting a class.

+    1. Prerequisites: There is a class named `A` in the TeachBook.
+There is no class named `M` in the TeachBook.
+    2. Test case: `select A` when class `A` is not selected.<br>
+       Expected: Class named `A` is highlighted in class list panel.
+Student list of class `A` is shown in student list panel.
+    3. Test case: `select A` when class `A` is already selected.<br>
+       Expected: Nothing changes in class list panel and student list panel.
+Error details shown in the status message.
+    4. Test case: `select M`<br>
+       Expected: Similar to previous.
+    5. Test case: `select`<br>
+       Expected: Similar to previous.

 ### Setting a grading system in TeachBook